Mental Health Awareness Week 2023

 Many courses can educate managers and employees about mental health problems, including those specific to women.
 This training helps to raise awareness and reduce biases at work.

-When you make mental health education a workplace priority—stigma reduces, encouraging open conversations on the topic.
+When you make mental health education a priority—stigma reduces, encouraging open conversations on the topic.

 Busy work schedules, fast-paced job roles and jam-packed diaries make it difficult for managers to check in with their teams regularly.
 But communication is essential for employees to raise any concerns.
 Ensure managers are connecting with employees each week in a supportive manner.